NSLGRL/nslgrl.github.io/_pages/about.md

 </p>

 <p style="text-indent: 20px;">
-In this project, I develop a straightforward model to reveal policymakers' strategies and calibrate it using dynamic panel analysis.
+In this project, I develop a simple model to reveal policymakers' strategies and calibrate it using dynamic panel analysis.
 I incorporate case studies from African decentralized systems to strengthen the panel models, focusing on Nigeria and South Africa.